 Review by Luisito Joaquín González

-I have to mention the first sign I saw of originality here.
-You could not count on ten hands the amount of slasher movies that have titles that end with the word ‘massacre’.
+I have to mention the first sign of originality that I saw here.
+You couldn’t count on ten hands the amount of slasher movies that have titles that end with the word ‘massacre’.
 It must have been tempting for director John Marshall to call his movie Rocky Ridge Massacre.
 Or even, maybe, Rocky Ridge Party Massacre!
 But no… Massacre at Rocky Ridge it is.

 A group of four friends head off in to the woodland on a project for their church.
 There, they come across an old Crazy Ralph-esque guy who tells them about a group of youngsters that were murdered a while earlier.
 The killer was never captured, so before long he comes back to leave a few more corpses.

-Me, I love surprises.
-Love them.
+Me, I love surprises, love them.
 Thank you John Marshall, because you gave me one of the most unexpected ever.
 It’s quite obvious by this site that I enjoy watching slasher films, but sometimes the really cruddy ones are extremely painful.
 Even for me.
 I was really expecting the worst with a zero budget title that’s not listed on any film websites.
-But prepare to be shocked folks, because this obscurity is not bad at all.
+But prepare to be shocked ladies and gentlemen, because this obscurity is not bad at all.
 In fact, it’s actually quite good!
 Massacre at Rocky Ridge is a tribute to Friday the 13th and one that most definitely carries some of the chemistry of a classic killer in the woods yarn.

 It opens sharply with the murder of a wandering teen after a score that sounds like Halloween on crack.
 The scene is superbly lighted with energetic photography and attempts at jump scares.
 The killer looks fantastic in a ‘cherubic’ white mask and cape combo, but the best part is what happens when he finally catches the fleeing bunny.
 You see what really makes Massacre at Rocky Ridge stand out is that the victims really look like they are getting stabbed.
 It’s almost like a snuff film in places.
 They fight for every last breath and the look on their faces when they’re impaled is sometimes uncomfortably realistic.
 Marshall has done a superb job with his actors and has tried to make things as realistic as possible.